undebuggable/browsers-timeline/HOWTO.md

 `npm run build`

-The production built of the application will be in the directory `dist/`.
+The production deployment bundle will be in the directory `dist/`.